Click for fundraiser link HERE

-We will be hosting an art exhibition and prize draw to raise funds for Maybe Southwest, a mental health charity based in Bristol, working with children, young people and adults.
-Artists are invited to submit original artworks to be displayed at Room 212 throughout November, leading up to the North Bristol Art Trail on the weekend of 26-28th Nov.
+Artists have donated original artwork for an exhibition and prize draw to raise funds for Maybe Southwest, a mental health charity based in Bristol, working with children, young people and adults.
+Artists were invited to submit original artworks to be displayed at Room 212 throughout November, leading up to the North Bristol Art Trail on the weekend of 26-28th Nov.
 This popular art trail will be celebrating its 20th year so its apt to use the occasion to highlight the enormous benefit of art therapy, especially for younger people.
 All artists are encouraged to submit artwork.

-A panel of artists, including Room 212 owner Sarah Thorp, re-knowned artist Huw Richards Evans Huw Richards Evans and textile artist Debby Bird, will select the artwork to be displayed in the exhibition.
-Other larger art pieces will be on display in the Room 212 Garden during the NBA trail weekend of November 27th – 28th, including a large bronze sculpture of a ram’s head by Maria Pitt, valued at £3000, and original paintings by Huw Richards Evans.
-All the artwork will be offered as prizes in a draw, with tickets available at Room 212 and online throughout November.
+Larger art pieces will be on display in the Room 212 Garden during the NBA trail weekend of November 27th – 28th, when Room 212 owner Sarah Thorp will be opening her living room below the gallery as Venue 50 on the Art Trail.
+All the artwork will be offered as prizes in a draw, with tickets available at Room 212 and online throughout November CLICK HERE.
 The draw will take place at the end of the North Bristol Art Trail.
 This is a fantastic chance to win an original work of art at a snip of the usual price, while raising money for a really worthy cause.

 Artists are invited to submit artwork including paintings, lino prints and mixed media pieces, measuring up to 20 x 25cm with or without a frame.
 Please send images to firstname.lastname@example.org.
 Submission deadline is 30th September.
 Artists who are selected at this stage will be asked to bring the original artwork along for a selection day.
 Everyone is welcome to have a go!
 Maybe Southwest and Room 212 are also discussing other ways to raise funds from the most popular artwork chosen, perhaps as prints or cards to be sold.